Citrus limetta: Flavour

 As the name sweet lime suggests, the flavour is sweet and mild, but retains the essence of lime.
-The lime's taste changes rapidly in contact with air, and will turn bitter in few minutes, but if drunk soon after being juiced, the taste is sweet.
+The lime's taste changes rapidly when exposed to air, and will turn bitter in a few minutes, but if drunk soon after being juiced, the taste is sweet.
 The flavour is a bit flatter than most citrus due to its lack of acidity.
 It can be compared to limeade and pomelo.

 Uses

-Sweet lime is served as juice and is good as a mixer for vodka or rum.
-It is the most common available citrus juice in the Indian subcontinent.
+Sweet lime is served as juice and a good mixer for vodka or rum.
+It is the most common citrus juice available in the Indian subcontinent.
 The juice is commonly sold at mobile road stalls.

 Like most citrus, the fruit is rich in vitamin C, providing 50 mg per 100 g serving and antioxidants.
-In Iran it is popular as a house remedy to treat influenza and the common cold.
+In Iran, it is popular as a home remedy to treat influenza and the common cold.

 The tree is used for ornamental purposes as well as for graft stock.

 Checking for ripeness

 Like most citrus, sweet limes will not ripen off the tree, and must be picked when fully ripe.
-This is indicated by its tennis ball size and lustrous greenish yellow sheen.
+This is indicated by its tennis-ball size and lustrous, greenish-yellow sheen.
 Gently scratch the surface of a sweet lime: If its oils give way in the fingernails, it is ripe.
 The juiciest fruits feel heavy for their size.

-Underripe fruit feels light for its size, and is hard with tart flesh.
+Underripe fruit feels light for its size and has hard tart flesh.
 Overripe fruit is dull and shrunken, with dry, spongy skin.
 Avoid fruit with brownish-yellow discoloration.